PUT-PTM/AutomaticFlowerpot/README.md

 RGB diode module | Stm32
 ------------ | -------------
-Red Color Contact | GPIOPD3
+Red/Blue/Greeb Color Contact | GPIOPD3
 GND | GND

 Humidity level at which pump is turned on can be set via IDE, before compiling.